stellakunzang/the-last-airbender/README.md

 Using an Airbender API, retrieve a sampling of characters for a given Nation, and display the relevant information below.

-Bulid your work using TDD and commit your code at intervals of no larger than 15 minutes.
+Build your work using TDD and commit your code at intervals of no larger than 15 minutes.

 ```
 As a user,